AstarNetwork/astar-docs/docs/quickstart/index.md

 Astar is a collection of networks and tools providing:

-- native support for Wasm and EVM-compatable smart contracts,
+- Native support for Wasm and EVM-compatable smart contracts
-- advanced cross-chain features through Polkadot's XCMP,
+- Advanced cross-chain features through Polkadot's XCMP
-- and developer tooling for writing Wasm smart contracts in ink!
+- [**Swanky Suite**](../wasm/sc-dev/tools/swanky) - developer tooling for writing Wasm smart contracts in ink!
 (Rust-like syntax) and ask!
 (TypeScript-like syntax)

 The Astar ecosystem has two mainnets and a testnet: